FAE grp: The Qube

 First Access was also a founding investor in "The Qube", a "first of its kind venue and community for music professionals to connect and collaborate."
-The flagship West London venue is a 22,000 square-foot premise designed by Munro Acoustics, featuring 30 state of the art soundproofed recording studios, breakout spaces, and a tranquil garden terrace is due to open in January 2020.
+The West London venue is a 22,000 square-foot premise designed by Munro Acoustics, featuring 30 soundproofed recording studios, breakout spaces, and a garden terrace due to open in January 2020.
 Other partners in the venture include; Riz Ahmed, Krept & Konan, Rudimental's Amir Amor, Mixcloud co-founder Nikhil Shah, and Concord Music.

 Controversies

 Death of Lil Peep

 In 2017, American rapper Lil Peep died of an accidental drug overdose; he was managed by FAE.
 The rapper's mother Liza Womack filed wrongful death charges against FAE in 2019, accusing them of "negligence and other breaches of contract which, the lawsuit alleges, contributed to his death in 2017 of an accidental drugs overdose."
 Among the claims in the lawsuit are that FAE was complicit in providing access to "illegal drugs" and "prescription medications", and that the company knowingly allowed drug use to take place during the rapper's tour "despite being aware of his addiction".
 At one point, the lawsuit charges that FAE encouraged the star to take drugs.
 In a responding statement, FAE expressed disappointment in the lawsuit:

 FAE formally filed court documents at the Los Angeles County Superior Court on 23 December 2019 to dispute all claims, including claims of negligence, breach of contract, "and wrongful death".
 Stennett told Rolling Stone that "[she] felt very protective of Lil Peep from day one."
 In later documents and court filings, the company said that their work with Lil Peep was an "arm's length business arrangement", something disputed by the rapper's mother.

 Despite court filings, FAE supported the release of Peep's first posthumous album Come Over When You're Sober, Pt.
-2 (2019), which reached number four on the US Billboard 200 chart, a career-best for the rapper.
+2 (2018), which reached number four on the US Billboard 200 chart, a career-best for the rapper.
 At the start of 2020, the company released statements about their belief that they had no contractual responsibility for Lil Peep's personal life, and that a ruling to suggest so would damage management businesses, "Imposing a duty on FAE Ltd. or FAE LLC to prevent [Lil Peep's] drug overdose would extend the boundaries of legal obligations far beyond any precedent, and far beyond the contractual obligations and reasonable expectations of parties doing business.
 It would convert businesses engaged in the music and entertainment industries into full-time babysitters for artists.
 That clearly was not the parties' intent upon entering 'the JVA [(joint-venture agreement)].'"